 Working on an infinite whiteboard canvas, it's hard to resist the temptation to fill it with infinite content.
 But having strategic thinking is crucial when arranging board content.
-We've outlined four primary ways to show relations between objects on a board.
+We've outlined 3 ways to show relations between objects on a board.

 All objects on a board can be separated into groups using the Frames feature.
 To make this happen, select the Frames tool on the main toolbar and drag the cursor across the board to set the size of the frame.

 You can also create a frame out of the existing objects.
 Simply group them by holding down Shift and dragging the cursor across, then open the context menu and choose Create frame.

 Frames allow you to structure it and manage the big picture easier.
 When you share a board, it's much easier for your collaborators to find the necessary content.
 Structuring the content will also be helpful for when you want to export the board: every frame can be considered a separate image or a page in a PDF-document - or a slide in a presentation.